-Michelle Denise Jackson is a writer, storyteller, performer, and social justice advocate from Southern California.
-Though born in South L.A., she grew up in the dusty desert valleys of the Inland Empire, where she created melodramatic soap operas with her half-naked Barbies to stifle the boredom.
+Michelle Denise Jackson is a writer, storyteller, and content creator born and raised in Southern California.
+She grew up in the dusty desert valleys of the Inland Empire, where she created melodramatic soap operas with her half-naked Barbies to stifle the boredom.
 When she outgrew her dolls, she read a lot of books, watched a lot of TV, and played a lot of The Sims 2.

-She studied theatre at California State University, Long Beach before transferring to NYU's Gallatin School of Individualized Study.
-There, Michelle explored the intersections of storytelling, performance, social justice, and cultural studies in a self-designed concentration she (obnoxiously) titled, "(Re)Constructing/Imagining Reality through Narrative and Performance."
+She received her B.A. from NYU's Gallatin School of Individualized Study.
+There, Michelle explored the intersections of storytelling, media, performance, cultural studies, and social justice in a self-designed concentration she (obnoxiously) titled, "(Re)Constructing/Imagining Reality through Narrative and Performance."
 During her time in New York, she also wrote, performed, but mostly watched spoken word poetry at many of the City's most infamous venues -- such as the Nuyorican Poets' Cafe and the Bowery Poetry Club -- with NYU's top-ranked slam poetry team.

-After three years of reproductive justice and youth empowerment work, Michelle made the decision to focus on being a writer, performer, and storyteller full-time.
-She released the poetry chapbook, there will be no more love poems about war, about her experiences as the daughter of divorced parents and being a sexual assault survivor.
-She co-wrote, co-produced, and co-starred in the theatrical poetry show, A Necessary Body, with fellow sister-artists KasiTeYana and Nina Simone Moore.
-Michelle and Kasi went on to co-create, co-produce, and co-star in the 10-episode web series, GIRL, GET YO' LIFE!.
+After three years of youth empowerment and reproductive justice work, Michelle made the decision to pursue her passion for writing and storytelling full-time.
+She co-wrote and co-starred in the theatrical poetry show, A Necessary Body, with fellow sister-artists KasiTeYana and Nina Simone Moore.
+Michelle and Kasi went on to co-create and co-star in the web series, GIRL, GET YO' LIFE!.

-In 2014, Michelle became a contributing writer to the acclaimed Black feminist website, For Harriet.
-Eventually, she joined the staff as an editorial assistant, working directly under For Harriet's founder and editor-in-chief, Kimberly Foster.
+During this time, Michelle became a contributing writer to the acclaimed Black feminist digital platform, For Harriet.
+Eventually, she joined the staff as an editorial assistant to founder and editor-in-chief Kimberly Foster.
 After writing and editing for the website for almost two years, Michelle left as Senior Editor.

-Michelle holds a MFA from USC's renowned John Wells Division of Writing for Screen & Television.
-She was awarded both the Annenberg Graduate Fellowship and the Edward Small Screenwriting Award.
+Michelle holds an MFA from USC School of Cinematic Arts' renowned John Wells Division of Writing for Screen & Television.
+In 2016, she was awarded both the Annenberg Graduate Fellowship and the Edward Small Screenwriting Award.
 She also served as event coordinator for the John Wells Division's annual industry networking event, First Pitch.

 She now works in television.
-When not writing, reading, and binging on massive amounts of TV, Michelle enjoys following cat accounts on Instagram, laughing with her friends, and eating at Silverlake Ramen.
-She hopes to create media that both centers and celebrates the stories of people from often-marginalized groups becoming their whole and free selves.
+When not writing, reading, and binging massive amounts of TV, Michelle enjoys playing with other people's pets, eating, and tweeting mean things about Donald Trump.
+She hopes to create media that both centers and celebrates the stories of people from marginalized communities becoming their whole and free selves.